KUTlime/Ultimate-Temperature-Library/README.md

 var fahrenheit = new Fahrenheit(celsius.ToFahrenheit()); // From an instance.
 celsius = Celsius.ToCelsius(fahrenheit);                 // Static conversion.

-// Extraction of converted double var delisle = new Delisle();
+// Extraction of converted temperature as double var delisle = new Delisle(). double value = delisle.Value;  // Absolute zero in Delisle is returned.

+// Static conversion from a Rømer value as double to a Celsius instance and double extraction var rømer = new Rømer();
-double newValueInCelsius = Delisle.ToCelsius(delisle.Value).Value; // Static conversion to double.
+double cel = Rømer.ToCelsius(rømer.Value).Value;

 // Comparison
 celsius3.Value = 20;